-Staff defended their appraisal with explanation that their recommendations were made following the District Court Findings.
+Staff defended their appraisal with explanation that their recommendations were made following the Findings of Fact and Conclusions of Law for cases CV01-19-16618, CV01-20-14769, and CV01-21-14372, relating to litigation for prior tax years.
 Specifically, the Court instructed the Staff to use company specific data rather than industry averages when valuating these companies, to use the build-up model, that a five-year forecast period should be used instead of the duration of the power purchase agreement, and that the Staff should make assumptions conservatively and in the taxpayer's favor.
 Also, the Staff explained that the income data for Petitioner's company accurately reflects the company specific risk and that the Staff did not put any weight on publicly traded guideline companies when appraising the operating property of these small, privately owned non-utility generators.
-Overall, Staff justified that the methods they used in their appraisal are standard practice in the appraisal industry and that the appraisal was made in accordance with the District Court Findings.
+Overall, Staff justified that the methods they used in their appraisal are standard practice in the appraisal industry and according to the aforementioned cases.
+Further, the Board did not agree with Petitioner that the value of the property could possibly be \$0 as the property was still in the business of producing for the current taxable year.